Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 ## Shift Menu

-The Resolve Script menus for Python files are limited to add entries to the section of `Workspace > Scripts` and splitted by workspace layouts inside.
+Custom sub-menus in DaVinci Resolve are defined by Python files that are added as entries to the `Workspace -> Scripts` menu section.
+This section is divided into folders, with each one corresponding to a workspace layout.

 To add a new entry for the Shift menu in Resolve, it is required to add a Python script to the Resolve Scripts folder.
 This folder can be different for each Resolve version, and it is recommended to check the right directory for the version that is being used.
 However, typically the folder is located in one of the following locations: